unifiedjs/collective/readme.md

 For example, making a breaking change to a high-level project should be handled differently that adding prettier to a refactor a low-level project’s style.

+Projects under an organization team are sometimes originally developed or maintained by an individual outside that team.
+These individuals, in the scope of that project, have the responsibility and right like team members of accepting or rejecting initiatives.
+If the organization differentiates between mergers and releasers, these individuals should additionally be classified as mergers, but not releasers.

 ### unified team

 The **unified team** is an **[organization][]** team responsible for